ajnsit/purescript-concur-react-router/README.md

 You use `switch` to *exclusively* match routes.
 Only the *first* route that matches inside a switch will be rendered.
 For example, to provide a 404 page, put a route at the end which performs an inexact match on "/" (i.e. matches everything).

 To allow the user to switch routes, you can provide links with `linkTo`.

+## Example

+A simple example with dynamic routes is available at https://github.com/ajnsit/purescript-concur-react-router/blob/master/src/Main.purs.

+You can see it running at - https://ajnsit.github.io/purescript-concur-react-router

 ## TODO - In order of importance